KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 General
 -------

-When preparing a LIS simulation experiment, do not copy executables, modules, input folders, etc. into the experiment directory but work with links to save storage. e.g.:
+**When preparing a LIS simulation experiment, do not copy executables, modules, input folders, etc. into the experiment directory but work with links or full paths to the original folders to save storage!**

+e.g.:

+    $ mkdir my_WORKDIR
--   `$ ln -s path_to_LIS/LIS my_WORKDIR/LIS`
+    $ ln -s path_to_LIS/LIS my_WORKDIR/LIS

-Before submitting a job, the libraries and environment variables need to be sourced (load_modules and the modules directory are part of the compilation branch):
+Before submitting a job, the libraries and environment variables need to be sourced (load_modules and the modules directory are part of the compilation branch that you also need to link to your my_WORKDIR):

     $ source load_modules

-Secondly, prepare your `lis.config`-file for your application.
-Third, also add or link forcing variables list file, the netcdf-file created with LDT, model-specific input files, model output attribute file, and optionally a restart-file unless you start the simulation with a coldstart (spin up period).
+Secondly, prepare your `ldt.config`-file and `lis.config`-file for your application.
+Third, also add or link forcing variables list file (*TBL), the netcdf-file created with LDT, model-specific input files, model output attribute file (*TBL), and optionally a restart-file unless you start the simulation with a coldstart (spin-up period).
 Define the path to each specific file in the configuration file.

 Run a job on an interactive node (for testing)